Fence, Wall, and Retaining Wall Permit — Unincorporated Pima County, Arizona · Requirements sheet

 Compare fence, wall, and retaining wall permit fees across Arizona →

 Describe your project once and get every permit, document, and fee it triggers in Unincorporated Pima County — in one checklist.
-Leave your email and we'll tell you when it's ready.
+Free, for any city and any number of projects.